 As the market for CBD products and public interest overall continues to grow, more and more consumers are seeking out reliable information regarding CBD itself.
-The scientific study of the compound is a relatively new endeavor, and it’s only been federally legal since last year.
-These factors contribute to a growing body of knowledge surrounding CBD and its composition, usage, effects, and more.
-Due to its infancy as a consumer product – coupled with a lack of regulatory oversight in the industry – there’s still a considerable amount of misinformation floating around.
 To help set the record straight, here are ten important CBD facts that you should know.

 Though evidence of cannabis consumption by humans dates back thousands of years, CBD was not isolated until 1940 by the chemist Roger Adams, and its chemical structure wasn’t clearly defined until 1963 by Raphael Mechoulam.

 Although CBD and THC are by far the most popular and well-studied, there are more than 60 cannabinoids found in the cannabis plant.
 Many of them are present in such low amounts that they’re difficult to detect at all; modern scientific estimates place the real number anywhere between 60 and 113 cannabinoids.

-Because CBD interacts with cannabinoid receptors in the brain, it’s not entirely accurate to describe it as non-psychoactive.
+Because full spectrum CBD oil interacts with cannabinoid receptors in the brain, it’s not entirely accurate to describe it as non-psychoactive.
 However, it will not induce the sense of euphoria for which it’s cousin, THC, is so well-known.

 CBD is the same regardless of where it comes from, be it industrial hemp or marijuana.
 Some strains of cannabis yield a higher THC percentage relative to CBD, and vice versa.
-The 2018 Farm Bill defines hemp as having 0.3 percent or less THC, limiting CBD production in states where marijuana is still illegal to industrial hemp.
+The 2018 Farm Bill defines hemp as having 0.3% or less THC, limiting CBD production in states where marijuana is still illegal to industrial hemp.

 While sometimes used interchangeably, CBD oil and hemp oil are different.
 While they both come from hemp, CBD is derived from mostly the flowers or buds – although full plant extracts use the entire plant.
 Hemp seed oil, on the other hand, is derived solely from the seeds of the plant and contains no cannabinoids.